Travel "on the Business of the University of Reading (UK)"

 If you take regular medication (prescribed) please ensure you take an adequate stock when you travel overseas.
 This travel insurance policy will not pay for asthma inhalers (for example) if you forget to take them.

-For other claims please contact the Insurance Office on 0118 378 8309 or by email:
+For any other assistance please contact the Insurance Office on 0118 378 8309 or by email: firstname.lastname@example.org.

 International students who are required to travel abroad whilst at the University can obtain a Certificate of Insurance from the Insurance Office before applying for a visa from the appropriate embassy.